erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 We can also study the effect of process torques and forces, by constraining them to the 2d case.

 We can continue this mixed approach of a SPCMG and 2d crane into a first hardware prototype.
-By building the crane as a swing that hangs from two ropes spanned, we can roughly constrain the motion to a single plane.
+By building the crane as a swing that hangs from two ropes spanned, we can roughly constrain the motion to a single plane (see @Fig:prototype-sketch).
 This reduces the hardware invest for the first prototype by requiring two instead of four CMGs and still lets us validate CMG behavior.
 It also limits the number of components that could cause issues while developing the controller, sensor and communication systems.